Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson8.md

 > A **coordinator** is an object that bosses one or more view controllers around.

 &nbsp;&nbsp;&nbsp;&nbsp; *Source:* [Coordinators Redux](http://khanlou.com/2015/10/coordinators-redux/) Soroush Khanlou<sup>1</sup>

+The Coordinator encapsulates a part of the application.
+A Coordinator knows nothing of its parent Coordinator, but it can start its child Coordinators.

+Similar to how UIViewControllers manage UIViews, Coordinators can manage UIViewControllers, taking all of the driving logic (navigation) out of view controllers and moving that logic up one layer &mdash; to a __*Coordinator layer.*__

 ![example](assets/coordinator_diagram.png)